enrike1983/goblin_war/README.md

 * Monster's attack value, experience and name are auto generated at runtime when the monster spawns.
 * The world is a YAML file m x n where every "room" has its own properties ( to be implemented in future ) `goblin_war/src/AppBundle/Resources/config/dungeon.yml`
+* Autosave!
+Every interaction your player does is directly persisted on the db, like a real MUD :)

 ## Developer's Guide